 The first outbreak is often the worst.
 Later outbreaks are also painful, but tend to heal faster.

-Medications can help reduce how often outbreaks happen.
+Medicines can help reduce how often outbreaks happen.
 They can also lessen pain.
-Help sores heal faster by keeping them clean and dry.
+You can help sores heal faster by keeping them clean and dry.
 To avoid spreading the virus, don’t have sex during an outbreak.
 Also, avoid oral sex if you have a cold sore.
 Cold sores are another form of the herpes virus (oral herpes).
 Oral herpes can be passed from the mouth to the genitals.